AdamDavidson1/4klift/README.md

 ## Code Quality

-4klift and it's components attempt to comply with PSR-1, PSR-2, and PSR-4.
+4klift and its components attempt to comply with PSR-1, PSR-2, and PSR-4.
 We welcome pull requests fixing any violations.

 ## LICENSE